-ASU 2014-09, as amended by ASU 2015-14, is effective for annual reporting periods beginning after December 15, 2017 (i.e., January 1, 2018), including interim periods within those reporting periods.
-ASU 2014-09 allows for two transition methods: (1) retrospectively to each prior reporting period presented, or (2) using a modified retrospective approach, with the cumulative effect of initially applying ASU 2014-09 recognized as an adjustment to the opening balance of retained earnings at the date of initial adoption.
-The Company expects to adopt ASU 2014-09 using the full retrospective method on January 1, 2018.
+ASU 2014-09, as amended by ASU 2015-14, is effective for annual reporting periods beginning after December 15, 2017, and interim periods within those annual reporting periods.
+ASU 2014-09, as amended, allows for two transition methods: (1) retrospectively to each prior reporting period presented, or (2) using a modified retrospective approach, with the cumulative effect of initially applying ASU 2014-09, as amended, recognized as an adjustment to the opening balance of retained earnings at the date of initial adoption.
+The Company adopted ASU 2014-09, as amended, using the full retrospective method on January 1, 2018.